 HMO or Multi-Let?

-Landlords or property owners looking to renovate their rental properties often find it challenging to secure the funding they need.
-For these types of situations, HMO Refurbishment Mortgages may be available to help fund needed renovations or construction projects.
-These mortgage loans can be used for both traditional HMO properties or Houses in Multiple Occupancy properties, and even Multi-Tenant Buy to Let properties.
-When considering this type of funding, there is some vital information to review.
+Landlords or property owners looking to renovate their rental properties often find securing the funding they need challenging.
+In these situations, HMO Refurbishment Mortgages may be available to help fund needed renovations or construction projects.

 Requirements for HMO Renovation Mortgages

 HMO Refurbishment Mortgages can be used for renovating large, multi-room properties that do not have an HMO license or any current tenants.
 While lenders generally require borrowers to have a license and a rental income before borrowing, an HMO Refurbishment Mortgage provides a unique opportunity to meet the landlord’s current needs.
-This type of financing can cover up to 60 per cent of the property’s value or purchase price and allows renovations to take place without holdings.
+This type of financing can cover up to 60 per cent of the property’s value or purchase price and allows renovations to occur without holdings.

 Ideal Applications for HMO Conversion Mortgages